 Unfortunately, many consider inpatient treatment a failure when relapse occurs.
 This is not the case, since successful treatment requires continual evaluation and adjustments to maximize the patient’s chances of recovery.2 Response to drug addiction treatment is often not a matter of total failure or complete success.
 Instead, it may have more to do with degrees of improvement and modifying the treatment modalities to best suit the needs of the patient at the current stage of treatment.2

-The Inpatient Drug Treatment Process
+How Does Inpatient Drug Treatment Work?

 Although treatment options for drug addiction may vary, inpatient treatment programs typically consist of the following distinct stages:3

 While not all inpatient drug treatment facilities use the same intake process, this phase is likely to involve discussing your treatment options with a professional.4 The goal of the intake process is to evaluate the patient’s needs and develop a tailored plan.
 During intake, the treatment professional might perform comprehensive assessments and testing, including medical examinations, psychological assessments, and psychosocial evaluations.4

 Physical dependence on certain substances, such as heroin and prescription opioids, is associated with markedly unpleasant and potentially dangerous withdrawal symptoms.5 Safe medical detox administered at an inpatient drug treatment facility can help ease these symptoms and benefit many individuals struggling with drug abuse.
 Whether the patient needs medically assisted detox and the exact medications provided will depend on the type of substance being abused and the severity of addiction.5